 Unfortunately, that's no longer the case.
 You need a mobile app funnel.

-Your app funnel is comprised of a couple things...
+Your app funnel is comprised of a couple of things...

 The bad part though is that now you have real money at stake in promoting your app...
-Which means that your app actually needs to start generating cashflow!
+This means that your app needs to start generating cashflow!

 Simplify Your Mobile App Onboarding As Much As Possible

-There were a few clients that we worked with who were driving good traffic and getting great downloads...
+There were a few clients that we worked with who was driving good traffic and getting great downloads...
 We were spending money to promote their app.
-They were getting lots of signups (ie. leads), but they had this long terms of service page that needed to be agreed to before they could get in...
+They were getting lots of signups (ie. leads), but they had these long terms of service page that needed to be agreed to before they could get in...